Events, Festivals and Things To Do In Lassen

 On the Sunday of Columbus Day weekend, the park hosts Heritage Day, featuring demonstrations and recreations of activities and crafts common to people during the late 19th century.
 530-335-2777 Free Relive the day-to-day experience of the Intermountain area in the 1880’s.
 Free admission to the McArthur-Burney Falls State Park to observe and participate in candle making, quilting, spinning & weaving, black smithing, apple pressing, and more.

-Fall Play Day at the Heart K Ranch
+Fall Art on the Land at the Heart K Ranch

 Big Bike Weekend